 Employment in farming, fishing, and forestry occupations is projected to show little or no change over the next ten years.
-Projected increases in some agricultural worker occupations will be offset by declines in logging occupations.
+Projected increases in some agricultural worker occupations and for fishing and hunting workers will be offset by declines in logging occupations.

 Farming, fishing, and forestry occupations is one of the lowest paid occupational groups, with a median annual wage of $27,180 compared to the median annual wage for all occupations of $39,810.

 Agricultural workers maintain crops and tend to livestock.
 They perform physical labor and operate machinery under the supervision of farmers, ranchers, and other agricultural managers.